Certified IRB Professional (CIP) Exam

 The Certified IRB Professional (CIP®) exam is offered on a continuous basis, both at in-person testing centers and online, through live remote proctoring.

 The CIP exam is developed by the CIP Council and it covers the body of knowledge about human subjects research review under the rules and regulations of the United States.
 Download the CIP Exam Handbook for guidance on the exam process.
-The CIP Body of Knowledge/Content Outline details the content covered in the CIP exam, as well as the CIP Exam Resources and References
+The CIP Body of Knowledge/Content Outline details the content covered in the CIP exam, as well as the CIP Exam Resources and References.

 The CIP examination consists of 130 objective, multiple-choice questions, and takes three hours to complete, and covers human subjects protection topics, IRB responsibilities, and institutional responsibilities.